ATI RN

 Correct Answer: D

 Rationale: The correct answer is D: Descent.
 At 9 cm dilation, the client is in the second stage of labor, which consists of the descent and birth of the baby.
-Increasing rectal pressure indicates the baby is descending into the birth canal.
-Contractions 2-3 min apart lasting 80-90 seconds are characteristic of the active phase of the second stage.
-Passive descent (choice
+Increasing rectal pressure indicates fetal descent and impending birth.
+Contractions 2-3 min apart lasting 80-90 seconds are characteristic of the active phase of the second stage of labor.
+The passive descent phase occurs earlier when the cervix is not fully dilated.
+The early phase is part of the first stage of labor.
+Active labor typically begins when the cervix is around 6 cm dilated.

 Question 2 of 5